eraether/mega_pwd/README.md

 which means that the closer the folder is to the current working directory (and the higher the x), the more weight it has.
 There are currently 5 different algorithms defined for computing the weight, which can be readily swapped out.

 # Demo
 The following demo shows how the script performs when navigating down 11 directories.
-It is using the default sqrt_func_integral function to compute weight.

-sqrt_func_integral, y=x^0.5, (low->high)
+Any files under $HOME are prefixed with a tilde(~).

     [/]$ cd home
     [/home]$ cd eugene